Flying240/Notes-App/readme.md

 - A MongoDB Atlas account and connection string.

 ## To Start/Run open two different terminals to the below described directory and run commands

+    First Type your mongo URL in connectionString in /backend/2_config/config.json file

 ### 1) /backend:-
     npm install
     npm start